canvasxyz/okra-js/README.md

 # okra-js

-A p2p merkle index in pure JavaScript.
+A p2p merklized database index.

 ## Table of Contents